 - DeviceStatus CSP required for Conditional Access support.

 - DevInfo CSP.

 - DMClient CSP for polling schedules configuration and MDM discovery URL.

 - EnterpriseDataProtection CSP has Windows Information Protection policies.

-- Health Attestation CSP required for Conditional Access support (starting with Windows 10, version 1703).
+- Health Attestation CSP required for Conditional Access support.

 - PassportForWork CSP for Windows Hello for Business PIN management.

 - Policy CSP specifically for NetworkIsolation and DeviceLock areas.

 - Reporting CSP for retrieving Windows Information Protection logs.